filipemedeiross/solving_vsbppc/README.md

         (...)
 ```

 The bins are organized using a pointer-to-pointer structure of `Bin`, allocated with a maximum capacity corresponding to the number of items, which serves as an upper bound for the number of bins.
-This design avoids the need for dynamic memory allocation associated with the `Vector` container and enables constant-time retrieval of each bin, though it requires a small amount of extra memory for pointers.
+This design avoids the need for dynamic memory allocation associated with the `Vector` container, while still allowing constant-time retrieval of each bin, though it requires a small amount of extra memory for pointers.

 <p align="center">
     <img src="https://github.com/filipemedeiross/solving_vsbppc/blob/main/examples/solution.png?raw=true" width="400" height="200">